 Our work

 Wildsight works to influence forestry planning and practices in our region so that both humans and nature can thrive.
-Wildsight works actively with all of… Read more
+Wildsight works actively with all of the large forestry companies in… Read more

 Ancient cedar-hemlock hangs above thickets of lush ferns and sprawling devil's club.
-A plethora of rare lichens and mosses shade the rich soils… Read more
+A plethora of rare lichens and mosses shade the rich soils below, the moist air is… Read more

-Mining makes up one of British Columbia’s largest industries and revenue sources, but behind the profits, communities and the environment often pay the price… Read more
+Mining makes up one of British Columbia’s largest industries and revenue sources, but behind the profits, communities and the environment often pay the price for resource extraction and development… Read more

-Wildsight works collaboratively to expand protection for the Purcell region, making sure that wildlife can freely and safely roam, water runs clean and clear from… Read more
+Wildsight works collaboratively to expand protection for the Purcell region, making sure that wildlife can freely and safely roam, water runs clean and clear from the mountains to our communities… Read more

 Valuing world class wilderness, creating long-term balance.
-Some of the best-known and most-cherished National and Provincial Parks are set in the Rocky… Read more
+Some of the best-known and most-cherished National and Provincial Parks are set in the Rocky Mountains of British Columbia, Alberta… Read more

 Jumbo will be wild forever!
-The Jumbo Glacier Resort was a year-round ski resort proposed in the Jumbo Valley in the heart of BC… Read more
+The Jumbo Glacier Resort was a year-round ski resort proposed in the Jumbo Valley in the heart of BC’s Purcell Mountains.
+Read more

-The Columbia Wetlands are one of the world’s living natural treasures and as such, they have been recognized as a Ramsar site, a wetlands of international importance.
-With more than 260 bird species recorded, as well as numerous fish, reptiles, amphibians, mammals species and countless invertebrates Read more
+The Columbia Wetlands are a living natural treasure, a Ramsar wetlands of international importance.
+Home to more than 260 bird species, plus fish, reptiles, amphibians, mammals and countless invertebrates.
+Read more

 Populations of birds that catch insects while flying have been declining for decades.
 Conservation actions must be put into place to help halt and reverse this trend.
 Read more

 It’s no secret that change and education go hand in hand.
 Our children are the future stewards of the planet.
-The goals of our… Read more
+The goals of our education programs are simple yet… Read more

 Keeping the wild in sight: Our nature-based curriculum for Kindergarten to Grade 7.
 Read more